watsonjt/guix-installer/README.md

 # Autopass
 - Thanks to [mtottenh](https://github.com/mtottenh/grub2/tree/boot_data) for the grub patch code!
 - Follow all the instructions from [SystemCrafters](#system-crafters-guix-installer) - follow the example/system.scm to add autopass functionality post system install
+  - *Currently* - all it does is allow skip having to enter password twice
   - **NOTE** There is an error in the initrd call to e2fsck that dumps to the guile repl... just ^D or ,q the boot process will continue... this appears after the premount call in the init script *Also it may just be a quirk in my system.scm, ymmv*
   - The password is stored in setup_data, part of the linux boot-protocol... i.e this is not multiboot compliant.
     - TODO fix e2fsck error, execvp cannot find the file, i.e. the initrd doesnt have the binary?